pondix/docker-mysql-proxysql/README.md

 - jq (required for Orchestrator)

-In addition if you prefer not to use docker-compose you'll also find some scripts for launching the MySQL and ProxySQL instances without docker-compose in the `legacy/` directory:
+In addition if you prefer not to use docker-compose you'll also find some scripts for launching the MariaDB and ProxySQL instances without docker-compose in the `legacy/` directory:
 - legacy/docker-mysql.bash
 - legacy/docker-proxysql.bash